Logan Beirne

-Logan Beirne is an American entrepreneur, businessman, writer, and attorney.
-He currently serves as Chief Legal Officer of Strive Asset Management and teaches at Yale Law School.
-His bestselling book, Blood of Tyrants: George Washington and the Forging of the Presidency, won the Colby Award for best military history.
+Logan Beirne is an American businessman, writer, and attorney.
+He is Chief Legal Officer of Strive Asset Management and teaches at Yale Law School.
+His book, Blood of Tyrants: George Washington and the Forging of the Presidency, won the Colby Award for best military history.

-Beirne founded a multinational legal technology company called Matterhorn Transactions, Inc. with Mark Gerson in 2011 and sold it to DealPulse, Inc in 2023.
+Beirne founded a legal technology company called Matterhorn Transactions, Inc. with Mark Gerson in 2011 and sold it to DealPulse, Inc in 2023.
 He has invested in and co-founded additional successful companies, including Artusi Music, Inc.

 Early life and education

 Beirne married Yale College dean Hannah Peck in 2019 in Dublin, Ireland.
 He was born in Bronxville, New York and grew up in Milford, Connecticut.
 His parents, Sheila (former fashion buyer) and Thomas (former businessman and politician), were interested in American history, and would often take young Beirne to history and war reenactments.
 Beirne is a descendant of US President James Madison, the “Father of the Constitution”.

 Beirne was a Fulbright Scholar at Queen's University, where he studied economics.
 He earned his J.D. degree from Yale Law School, where he received the Edgar M. Cullen Prize for his constitutional scholarship and was awarded an Olin Fellowship to write on presidential power.
 He studied international business transactions under the direction of Amy Chua and Bill Eskridge.
 In 2009, Beirne was admitted as an attorney to both the New York and Connecticut bars.